With at least 3.5 billion fans, football is easily the most followed sport in the world today.

 It's likely no surprise who sits at the pinnacle of this list, especially considering their storied past.
 However, the two clubs that truly stand out for their recent achievements are Paris Saint-Germain (PSG) and Manchester City.

-While legacy sides like AC Milan, Juventus, and even Spurs have maintained strong followings, it will be interesting to see how things maintain in the coming years, especially as football's global audience continues to grow.
+While legacy sides like AC Milan, Juventus, and even Tottenham Hotspur have maintained strong followings, it will be interesting to see how things hold in the coming years, especially as football's global audience continues to grow.

-A key social battleground will likely come with the World Cup in America, and how that impacts football fans.
-Especially so for the USA, where the Premier League is already spending significant efforts to gain fans.
+A key social battleground will likely come with the World Cup in America and how that impacts football fans.
+This is especially true for the USA, where the Premier League is already spending significant efforts to gain fans.